Influence of field-like torque in synchronization of spin torque oscillators: Effect of field-like torque

 \subsection{Stability of synchronized oscillations in the presence of field-like torque}

-In the absence of field-like torque the stability of the synchronized oscillations has already been confirmed by Taniguchi $et~al$~\cite{tomo:18}.
-However, in the presence of positive field-like torque the stability of the synchronized oscillations is confirmed by perturbing $\phi_1$ as $\phi_1 = \phi_2 + \delta\phi$ after synchronization is reached, and the time evolution of $\delta\phi$ is analysed over $n$ periods of oscillations.
+In the absence of field-like torque and thermal noise the stability of the synchronized oscillations has already been confirmed by Taniguchi $et~al$~\cite{tomo:18}.
+However, here(Eq.\eqref{stability}), in the presence of positive field-like torque and thermal noise the stability of the synchronized oscillations is confirmed by perturbing $\phi_1$ as $\phi_1 = \phi_2 + \delta\phi$ after synchronization is reached, and the time evolution of $\delta\phi$ is analysed over $n$ periods of oscillations.
 By substituting $\phi_1 = 2\pi ft+\delta\phi(t),~\phi_2=2\pi ft$ and $\theta_1=\theta_2=\theta$ in Eq.\eqref{spherical2} and after averaging over $n$ oscillations we can obtain~\cite{tomo:18}